Member Menu

 • Those who have been writing a good amount of text, which is accumulating without somehow coalescing into a book.
 The manuscript lacks dramatic arc and pacing.
 It is like a scarf being knitted without any sense of where it will end.
 So… the knitter knits and knits.

-Writers in both groups of stalled writers want to make a statement about their lives as a whole—not to record in an ad hoc fashion interesting, unique and possibly weird events that may have happened to them.
+Writers in these groups of stalled writers do want to make a statement about their lives as a whole—not to record in an ad hoc fashion interesting, unique and possibly weird events that may have happened to them, but a book that adds up to a portrait of their experience and they are mnot succeeding at getting there.

-To find help to finish writing your memoir, go to Write to the End, and use coupon code WTTE25 to save 25%
+To find help to finish writing your memoir in a satisfactory and expeditious way, go to Write to the End, and use coupon code WTTE25 to save 25%

 ,